avinashkranjan/Amazing-Python-Scripts/LeetCode-Scrapper/README.md

 ` pip3 install -r requirements.txt `

 To run this script, you need to have selenium installed and configure webdriver to use chrome browser in your$PATH.
 You can directly download chrome driver from the link below- https://chromedriver.chromium.org/downloads.
-Further, if this argument is not specified, it will search path, otherwise you can set the path to chromedriver using

-` driver = webdriver.Chrome('/path/to/chromedriver') `
+Then, just enter the chrome driver path as asked in the prompt.

 ## Running the script:
 After installing all the requirements,run this command in your terminal.